 The children bring to school a wide variety of behaviour.
 As a community environment, in school we must work towards standards of behaviour based on the basic principles of honesty, respect, consideration and responsibility.
 It follows that acceptable standards of behaviour are those that reflect these principles.

 Children need limits set for them in order to feel secure and develop the skills for co-operation.
-Therefore any rules will be age appropriate, with clear agreed consequences.
+Therefore our expectations will be age appropriate, with clear agreed consequences.

 Parents can co-operate with the school by encouraging their children to understand the need for school rules, by visiting the school and by talking to the members of staff.

-A code of behaviour is established to ensure that the individuality of each child is accommodated while at the same time acknowledging the right of each child to education in a relatively disruption free environment.
+Our Code of Behaviour is established to ensure that the individuality of each child is accommodated while at the same time acknowledging the right of each child to education in a safe, relatively disruption free environment.

 - To create a positive learning environment that encourages and reinforces good behaviour.